princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 <b>Cost function vs loss function vs objective function</b>
 </summary>
 <p>
 Some reserve the term loss function for when dealing with one datapoint and use cost function for the version that handles a batch of multiple datapoints.
+But such distinctions are purely up to personal taste, and it is common to see the two names used interchangeably.
 <br><br>
 An objective function is simply the function that gets optimized in order to solve an optimization problem.
 In deep learning the loss or cost function plays that role, therefore making objective function another name for loss or cost function.</p>
 </details>